APPREHENDED VIOLENCE ORDERS (AVO) | GET ADVICE FROM OUR AVO LAWYERS

 - stalk, harass or intimidate them, and

-- intentionally or recklessly destroy or damage any property that belongs to or harm any animal that is in the possession of them.
+intentionally or recklessly destroy or damage any property that belongs to or harm any animal that is in the possession of them.

 An ADVO may also impact any family law proceeding between the parties.
-Getting help from an experienced AVO solicitor in Sydney can get you better results.

-For a free consultation with a Criminal Lawyer in Sydney, call AMA Legal on (02) 8610 3764.
+For a consultation with a Criminal Lawyer, call AMA Legal on (02) 8610 3764.